rlhayes/flexion-demo-01/Flow/README.md

-Spring Integration - packaged as a WAR
+Spring Integration - packaged as a WAR<br />

 Illustrate Spring Integration, polling from a dropbox directory, extracting data, writing it to MongoDB.